annuvrat/annuvrat/README.md

 - 🔭 I’m currently working on **My Self**

-- 🌱 I’m currently learning **python**
+-

-- 👯 I’m looking to collaborate on **backend projects related to python and javascript**
+- 👯 I’m looking to collaborate on **backend projects related to python ,golang and javascript**

-- 🤝 I’m looking for help with **deployment of the api with database connection**
+-

-- 💬 Ask me about **Django REST, python, frontend , backend**
+- 💬 Ask me about **Distributed Systems**

 - 📫 How to reach me **annuvrat1098@gmail.com**